-Students complete three elective subjects offered by a conferring university.
-These are selected by the student to bridge their past study and experience with the core curriculum, or to enhance their knowledge of a specific policy area relevant to their career trajectory.
+As a student, you will complete three elective subjects offered by a conferring university.
+These are selected by you to bridge your past student and experience with the core curriculum, or to enhance your knowledge of a specific policy area relevant to your career trajectory

 Electives are generally drawn from postgraduate offerings of the faculties or schools of business, commerce, economics, government, law and political and social science.

 When does the program start?